eclipse-sumo/sumo/docs/web/docs/Tools/Visualization.md

 - both, **--dump-inputs** {{DT_FILE}},{{DT_FILE}} as well as **--measures** {{DT_STR}},{{DT_STR}} expect two entries being divided by a ','.
 The first is used for the edges' color, the second for their widths.
 But you may simply skip one entry.
-Then, the deafult values are used.
+Then, the default values are used.
 - dump-files cover usually more than one interval.
 To generate an extra output file for each interval, use the string '%s' as part of the output filename (this part will be replaced with the corresponding begin time).

 **Options**